 Your vote is very important.
 If you are unable to attend the meeting, we encourage you to vote as soon as possible by one of three convenient methods: by calling the toll-free number listed on the proxy card, by accessing the Internet site listed on the proxy card or by signing, dating and returning the proxy card in the enclosed postage-paid envelope.

-By Order of the Board of Directors, Hilton H. Howell, Jr. Chief Executive Officer to be Held on June 23, 2010
+By Order of the Board of Directors, Hilton H. Howell, Jr. Chief Executive Officer

 Atlanta, Georgia April 28, 2010